 How do we know that the Gospel narratives are historically reliable?
 The idea that the abundance and age of the manuscripts of the Gospels is evidence for their historical reliability is a misconception fostered by popular Christian apologetics.

-It’s true that the New Testament is the best attested book in ancient history, both in terms of the number of manuscripts and the nearness of those manuscripts to the date of the original.
+It’s true that the New Testament is the best-attested book in ancient history, both in terms of the number of manuscripts and the nearness of those manuscripts to the date of the original.
 What that goes to prove is that the text of the New Testament that we have today is almost exactly the same as the text as it was originally written.
-Of the approximately 138,000 words in the New Testament only about 1,400 remain in doubt.
+Of the approximately 138,000 words in the New Testament, only about 1,400 remain in doubt.
 The text of the New Testament is thus about 99% established.
 That means that when you pick up a (Greek) New Testament today, you can be confident that you are reading the text as it was originally written.
 Moreover, that 1% that remains uncertain has to do with trivial words on which nothing of importance hangs.
-This conclusion is important because it explodes the claims of Muslims, Mormons, and others that the text of the New Testament has been corrupted, so that we can no longer read the original text.
+This conclusion is important because it explores the claims of Muslims, Mormons, and others that the text of the New Testament has been corrupted so that we can no longer read the original text.
 It’s awe-inspiring to think that we can know with confidence that when we pick Paul’s letter to the church in Rome, for example, we are reading the very words he wrote almost 2,000 years ago.

 But that doesn’t prove that what these documents say is historically accurate.
 We could have the text of Aesop’s fables established to 99% accuracy, and that would do nothing to show that they are true stories.
 After all, they are intended to be fables, not history.